Family Fun! Best Summer Activities at Ohio State Park Lodges

 These iconic family experiences are the fabric of lifelong memories, founded on tackling new adventures and spending fun time together.

-At the Ohio State Park Lodges operated by the Xanterra Travel Collection at Deer Creek, Salt Fork, Mohican, and Punderson Manor, summertime means something different for each.
+At the Ohio State Park Lodges at Deer Creek, Salt Fork, Mohican, and Punderson Manor, summertime means something different for each.
 Nestled in some of Ohio’s most picturesque state parks, the lodges offer unique family getaways since they are located in different geographical regions.

 The beaches along with the indoor and outdoor pools at each lodge are always surefire winners for families.
 But maybe this is the year to include golf on a championship course, making s’mores around a fire pit, or gem mining together.
 Each lodge offers family-friendly activities tailored to its natural surroundings.
 No matter what new experiences you try, the result is a summer vacation that you will never forget.

 The 1,300 acres of water at Deer Creek Lake make it the main summer attraction for families visiting Deer Creek State Park Lodge in central Ohio.
 They can enjoy learning new hobbies like paddleboarding, paddleboating, or kayaking in the calm lake.
 Or go for bass fishing or relaxing on the sandy beach.

 Families who stay several days usually try out other activities together like a round of golf on the championship golf course or disc golf.
 You will see various combinations of adults and youngsters riding bicycles built for two (available for rent) on the paved paths surrounded by forest or hiking on trails in the woods.

 Those traveling with young children gravitate to the playgrounds and stir up competition at the nine-hole miniature golf course at the campground.

 Summer evenings mean sitting around the fire pit laughing over shared stories of the day and making a mess melting s’mores together.